News Items Regarding Morris & Stone, LLP

 The Morris Law Firm Makes a Major "Withdrawal" from Bank of America

 [Long Beach Superior Court] Our business client suffered a serious loss of reputation when Bank of America closed two of its checking accounts without any notice, causing several checks to bounce.
 Our client asked only for a letter of apology, so that it could show the letter to its customers and explain that the snafu had been the fault of Bank of America.
 Bank of America refused.
 We were then retained, and we made the same request.
 Bank of America again refused, claiming that it was permitted to close the accounts without notice pursuant to the agreement between the parties, and stated we could never establish liability.
 Never say never.
 The jury told Bank of America to get out its checkbook and write our client a check for nearly a quarter of a million dollars.
-Bank of America was represented both by its own in-house counsel and Tim Lambirth (see photo), Holly Hayes and Janet Catmull from the the firm of Ivanjack & Lambirth.
+Bank of America was very ably represented both by its own in-house counsel and Tim Lambirth, Holly Hayes and Janet Catmull from the the firm of Ivanjack & Lambirth.
 For more details, see our Victories page.

 Aaron Morris Named "Attorney for the New Millennium" by Consumer Business Review